lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-02-Why-not-dependent.md

 > required the use of ALGOL 60.

-I did however read many of the research reports, including the [PhD dissertation](https://automath.win.tue.nl/archive/pdf/aut046.pdf) by LS Jutting.
-This dissertation presents his translation of Landau's text *Grundlagen der Analysis* (described [last time]({% post_url 2025-10-15-Proofs-trivial %})) from German into AUTOMATH.
+I did however read many of the research reports, including the [PhD dissertation](https://automath.win.tue.nl/archive/pdf/aut046.pdf) by LS Jutting, where he presents his translation of Landau's text *Grundlagen der Analysis* (described [last time]({% post_url 2025-10-15-Proofs-trivial %})) from German into AUTOMATH.
 It is no coincidence that many of my papers, from the